Lightning-AI/pytorch-lightning/docs/source/training_tricks.rst

 Auto scaling of batch size
 -------------------------------------
 Auto scaling of batch size may be enabled to find the largest batch size that fits into memory.
-Larger batch size often give better estimates of gradients, but may also give longer training time.
+Larger batch size often yields better estimates of gradients, but may also result in longer training time.

 .. seealso:: :class:`~pytorch_lightning.trainer.trainer.Trainer`